tschmorleiz/skubb/README.md

 Skubb
 =====

-Skubb (Norwegian for "pusher") is a DSL for refactoring the semantic links in the 101companies system
+Skubb (Norwegian for "push" or "shove") is a DSL for refactoring the semantic links in the 101companies system